'I'm not jumping in after you': US cops stood down after homeless man drowns

 Police Chief Jeff Glover met with Bickings' mother last week.
 She had asked for any video to be released, the city said.

-Tempe Town Lake is more than 3.2 kilometres long and was built in 1999 by damming a portion of the Salt River.
+Tempe Town Lake is more than 3.2km long and was built in 1999 by damming a portion of the Salt River.
 It is a popular spot for jogging, biking, kayaking and other recreational activities.